Urkaz/ItemNameLocalized/README.md

 ### Known issues
 * [Should be fixed in v1.1] On the recipes the localized name can appear two times.
 * [Should be fixed in v1.1] The game says the addon is unsafe.
-* The new Halloween and 7.1 items don't have localization.